• Skip to primary navigation

 Can I make poffertjes in advance?

-Poffertjes can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave for 1-3 minutes until hot or in a pan on the stovetop on low-medium heat.
+Poffertjes can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
+To reheat, microwave for 30-90 seconds or reheat on the stovetop on low-medium heat until hot.

 • Japanese Mochi Pancakes